teaghan/AI-Enhanced-Education/md_files/best_practices.md

 - Encourage critical thinking about AI-generated content.
 - Discuss the ethical implications of AI use in education.

-**Example:** Incorporate lessons on digital literacy that cover the basics of AI and its responsible use.
+**Example:** Develop lessons on digital literacy that include the basics of AI and its responsible use, such as understanding data privacy and recognizing bias.

 ### 8. Choose the Right AI Tool